Cyricus and Julitta: Cyricus and Charlemagne

 A story from Nevers states that one night Charlemagne dreamed he was saved from being killed by a wild boar during a hunt.
 He was saved by the appearance of a nude child, who had promised to save the Emperor from death if he would give him clothes to cover his nakedness.

 The bishop of Nevers interpreted this dream to mean that he wanted the Emperor to repair the roof of the Cathédrale Saint-Cyr-et-Sainte-Julitte de Nevers.

 Veneration

 Croatia

-In Croatia, in the Town of Visnjan, there is a 17th-century loggia and the church of Saint Cyricis (Kvirik) and Julitta (Julita).
+In Croatia, in the Town of Višnjan, there is an 18th-century loggia and the church of Saint Cyricus (Kirik) and Julitta (Julita) dating from the 19th century.

 Georgia

 Cyricus (Kvirike) and Julitta (Ivlita) are venerated as patron saints of the Kala community in the highland province of Svaneti.
 While the saints were relatively unknown in the rest of Georgia, the Svan mountaineers held them in high esteem.
-The 11th-century Lagurka church, located at 2200 metres above sea and known for its wall paintings, is the scene of an all-Svan festival and pilgrimage, kvirikoba ("the day of Cyricus"), held annually on July 28.
+The 11th-century Lagurka church, located at 2200 metres above sea and known for its wall paintings, is the scene of an all-Svan festival and pilgrimage, kvirikoba ("the day of Cyricus"), held annually on 28 July.
 In the words of the historian Ekvtime Taqaishvili, for the Svans Lagurka is what for the ancient Greeks was Delphi—the symbol of their unity.